 Jakome shudders.
 “I would wish to avoid that.
-I have read that savage peoples are often baptized without fully understanding the import of the gesture.
-The simple minds are, I believe, likened to newborns who will grow into faith, given subsequent instruction.”
+I have read that savage peoples are often baptized without fully understanding the meaning of the gesture.
+The simple minds are, I believe, likened to newborns who will grow into faith, given instruction.”

 “Do I have a year in which to work a wonder?”